 • The property was zoned for multi-family in the past and has been in continuous use.

 • The property is a single family home that was illegally converted into a multi-family building and is renting without a license.

 • The property applied for and was granted a variance from the Zoning Board of Adjustment (ZBA).

 If you believe a building is being rented without a license (whether single family or multi-family), or if you believe a single family home is being rented to four or more unrelated adults (in violation of single family rental licenses), you can report the property to 311 by calling 311 or using their online portal: https://www.phila.gov/departments/philly311/

-Variances are needed to change the zoning of a property from one use to another.
-For example, to change a single family home to a multi family home.
-In order to obtain this usage variance, the owner would apply for the variance at the Philadelphia Zoning Board of Adjustment (ZBA).
+Variances are needed when a property applies for a zoning permit and the proposal does not meet the standards laid out in the Philadelphia Code.
+Variances can be sought for a change in use (from single family to a duplex, for example) or for dimensional changes (such as an increase to building height).
+In order to obtain a variance, the owner would apply for the variance from the Philadelphia ZBA.
 The ZBA makes the decision on whether or not to grant the variance.
-Prior to hearing a case, the ZBA requires the applicant to seek community support by meeting with the Registered Community Organization (RCO).
+Prior to hearing a case, the ZBA requires the applicant to meet with the Registered Community Organization (RCO).

 WICA’s Role in Zoning

 WICA is the local RCO.
 The ZBA requires that applicants seeking a zoning variance hold a public meeting hosted by the governing RCO.
 WICA’s role is to hear the details of zoning applications made within our civic association boundaries, hold a vote, and form an opinion on the proposal.
 The vote is typically in the form of ‘support’, ‘oppose’, or ‘no position’ on the variance.
 The results of the vote and WICA’s position on the proposal are then sent to the ZBA and read at the hearing where the variance decision is made.